starboyagus/Player-scouting-system/README.md

 In modern football recruitment, scouting departments face two fundamental challenges:
 1. **The Playing Time Distortion**: Comparing raw counting stats (e.g., total goals, tackles) misleads analysis because playing time varies wildly between starters and rotation players.
-2. **Identifying Stylistic Replacement Targets ("Player Twins")**: When a club needs to replace a key player (e.g., an aging winger or a sold playmaker) or find undervalued talent in other leagues, they need to identify players who replicate the exact **tactical profile**, not just raw output.
+2. **Identifying Stylistic Replacement Targets**: When a club needs to replace a key player (e.g., an aging winger or a sold playmaker) or find undervalued talent in other leagues, they need to identify players who replicate the exact **tactical profile**, not just raw output.

 This project delivers an end-to-end, modular data science and machine learning system that:
 - Normalizes performance data via **Per-90 minute rates** and **within-position percentile rankings**.